ikarus-project/ikarus/docs/website/01_theory/interfaceVSimplementation.md

 This section explains the theoretical background and implementation details of various parts of the code.
-It is dedicated to users who want to extend or modifiy the implemented functionality or who want to learn more about the impl thoughts and theoretical aspects.
+It is dedicated to users who want to extend or modify the implemented functionality or who want to learn more about the implementation thoughts and theoretical aspects.

 If you are rather interested in the practical use of several aspects, visit the [tutorial section](../tutorials/tutorialsOverview.md).